openstage-live/kyc-embed-react-app/README.md

 --user MY_ACCOUNT_SID:MY_AUTH_TOKEN
 ```

-This command will create an inquiry for a UK regulatory bundle, examples of other flows you will find in the documentation.
+This command will create an inquiry for a UK regulatory bundle, examples of other flows you will find in the [Implementaion Guide section](#implementation-guide).
 Before you can execute the command, you need to replace MY_ACCOUNT_SID placeholders with your Twilio account SID and MY_AUTH_TOKEN with your Twilio account auth token, both can be found in the Twilio console.
 Once updated, you can execute the command.
 The JSON response will look like this: